eBay Account Holder Liable for Actions via Their Account

 The Federal Supreme Court overturned the appeal judgment and referred the case back to the Court of Appeal.

-In the above-mentioned judgement, the Federal Court of Justice has now further established that, under certain circumstances, the account holder of an online auction house may also be liable under civil law if he enables third parties to commit property right infringements or competition law infringements via his account.
+Through the aforementioned judgment, the Federal Court of Justice has further established that, under specific circumstances, an online auction house account holder may incur civil liability if they enable third parties to commit intellectual property infringements or competition law violations via their account.

-Based on current case law, it is therefore not advisable to "lend" one's account to third parties.
+In light of current jurisprudence, it is therefore generally inadvisable to "lend" one's account to third parties.

 Lawyer Michael Ullrich, LL.
 M. (Information Law)